garfix/richard/tests/integration/pam/README.md

 The structures are in a short term memory, which is not persisted to a db But it should be possible to query this information

-events (based on existing tech)
+action

-known plan (planbox)
+plan (planbox)
 - instance of plan

-known goal: a single story may contain multiple goals, and these goals can interact
+goal: a single story may contain multiple goals, and these goals can interact
 - status: fulfilled, abandoned, set aside
 - example: John wants to have a gun

-known theme
+theme

+goal subsumption source (p86)
+- attributes:
+    - recurring goal
+    - source of goal
+    - plan
+    - precondition

 **predictions**